Do vaccines cause autism?

 Indeed "daedalus" above states that:

-over a thousand were killed by itwhich indicates a death rate of something like only one in a million, not exactly the most deadly formula in history.
+which indicates a death rate of something like only one in a million, not exactly the most deadly formula in history.

 Furthermore, the mercurous chloride was put in the babies' mouths.
 It's well-known that even elemental mercury has little or no toxic effect, is neglibly absorbed, when swallowed.
 And furtherfurthermore, those teething powers were of course not applied except at teething age (apologies for dazzling you with this rocket science here!), whereas the causality described in my update review requires continuous sustained intake.